JGefroh/angular-styleguide/README.md

 });
 ```

+## Modules
+* Module names should be lowercased and `.` separated to denote hierarchies.

 ## Controllers
 * The names of page controllers should be [PascalCased](http://c2.com/cgi/wiki?PascalCase) and end with "Controller", eg. `GalleryShowController`.
 * Don't use `ngController` in the DOM except as a root-level controller on `<html>` - all other controllers should be linked with their templates in route definitions or directives.